submariner-io/submariner-website/src/content/getting-started/quickstart/external/_index.md

           name: web
 ```

-Use this yaml to create a StatefulSet web with nginx-ss as the Headless Service:
+Apply the above YAML to create a web `StatefulSet` with nginx-ss as the headless service:

 ```bash
 export KUBECONFIG=kubeconfig.cluster-b